syedazif321/parol6/README.md

 -----

-## 🎬 Demonstrations
+## 💡 Demonstrations

 ### GUI Operations

-Demonstration of the custom Qt GUI for real-time jogging and servo control.
+Demonstration of the custom Qt GUI for jogging and controlling the robot's servo features.

 ### Object Spawning